skyformat99/ubjsc/docs/index.md

 - Install (CMake >= 3.3)[https://cmake.org].
 - Have a C compiler.
 Visual Studio Community 2015 works fine.
-- Install library & developer headers of (ptrie)[bitbucket.org/tsieprawski/ptrie/].
-    Don't ask me how to do it.
 - Install library & developer headers of (jansson)[http://www.digip.org/jansson/].
     Don't ask me how to do it.
 - Install library & developer headers of (argtable2)[https://bitbucket.org/tsieprawski/argtable2].